 - Store UE Positioning Capability received from an LMF and send the UE Positioning Capability along with the received location request to an LMF.

 NOTE: Details of UE Positioning Capability is defined in TS 37.355 [20].

+- During UE mobility from 5GS to EPS, the AMF notifies GMLC to reinitiate the LCS sessions.